Gmwriter/skills-introduction-to-github/PROFILE.md

 Welcome to my Github profile
-I am the creator of Clickpick.app
+I am the creator of Weclickpick.app